 - Minute-by-minute data.
 Consideration should be given to moving the currency to minute-by-minute data as opposed to the current second by second data as it will marginally stabilize the data at the most granular spot by spot level, whilst having no impact at a program and channel level.

 - Consider the timing and narrative around universe updates.
 Timing should allow for plans to be adjusted which should encourage planners to confirm their schedules and projections.
 Possibly more trading target markets should be included in the comparative tables.

 - Source data for planning.
 More recent weeks of source data would be the best source for planning as opposed to the same time a year ago.

 - Analogue Switch off.
 For Free to Air (FTA) channels, the impact of the analogue switchover should be factored in.
 This is more relevant for middle to lower income target markets.

 - Loadshedding.
 While loadshedding cannot be planned, from a post campaign perspective the performance should also be run using “loadshedding No” included in the target market definition for a particular day.
 This will give the performance against the fully available target market.
 However, the software systems do not currently support PCAs over multiple days being run in this manner.

-“We have been extremely aware of the impact the pandemic has had on all research, not only here in South Africa, but globally, and by commissioning extra surveys and checks, we will ensure that all of our data is correct, in good health, reflective of the situation and representative of the universe.”
+“The BRC is and will always strive to ensure that all of our data is correct, in good health, reflective of the situation and representative of the universe,” concludes Whitaker.